Em01/CV/README.md

 ##Work

+Since graduating from Makers Academy i have been working as a Junior Developer for a London based Startup.
  * Junior Developer at Sincuru, London.

-I have worked on various shows as a sound engineer both within the UK and abroad.
+Prior to training as a web developer I worked on various shows as a sound engineer both within the UK and abroad.
 I worked in this industry for over five years and due to the short running period of some shows I have not listed every show I have worked on but a sample is below.
 Responsibilities range from operating and mixing the show to looking after the microphones and delegating with performers backstage.
 I also studied full time for a degree throughout most of this period.

 *	Irving Berlin's White Christmas, November to January 2012 & 2013, Lowry Theatre Manchester and Edinburgh Festival Theatre.
 *	Hairspray, Kuala Lumpur & Singapore, 2012